 Taking these pills can cause an increase in the level of progesterone.
 Hormonal imbalance is also common for people who have suddenly discontinued taking birth control pills after prolonged use.

-DHEA, which is considered to be a precursor to estrogen, testosterone, and cortisol, is linked to an imbalance in hormones as a result of aging.
-More so, once you enter your menopausal stage, it is also most likely that hormonal activities will be disrupted, leading to the imbalanced levels of such in your body.
+DHEA, which is considered to be a precursor to estrogen, testosterone, and cortisol, is linked to an imbalance in hormones as a result of ageing.
+More so, once you enter your menopausal stage, it is also most likely that hormonal activities will be disrupted, leading to imbalanced levels of such in your body.